Manchester riots: how the city fought back with love

 The inaugural I Love MCR campaign was launched as a reaction to the riots and an antidote to anti-social behaviour.
 The movement quickly became an expression of solidarity with and love for Manchester.

-It all started when city centre-based graphic designer Chris Greenhalgh witnessed a gang of “mindless idiots” break into a shop on Corporation Street from the balcony of his Green Quarter flat.
+It all started when city centre-based graphic designer Chris Greenhalgh witnessed a gang of “mindless idiots” break into an independent shop from the balcony of his Green Quarter flat.

 “People were terrified and were steering clear of the city,” said Chris, who wanted to jump from his balcony and “beat them up like Batman,” but thought better of it.
 He opened his laptop instead.